-We’ll give you the chance to work things out.
+We'll give you a chance to work things out.

 What’s expected of me during negotiation?

 You must treat the other parties and members of the CRT in a respectful manner at all times.
 This includes communicating respectfully both in writing and verbally.

 The CRT does not allow abusive or unlawful behaviour.
 If you behave abusively, the CRT will ask you to stop.
 If you ignore warnings from the CRT, the CRT may impose restrictions on your ability to represent yourself, or even dismiss your claim.
 If you behave unlawfully, you will be reported to the appropriate authorities.

 Abusive behaviour is not permitted when using the CRT.
 Examples of abusive behaviour include:

 - Excessive, repeated communication, with no purpose other than to humiliate or intimidate